-Elizabeth is a lecturer in the Program of the Environment and a 2010 recipient of the UW's Excellence in Teaching Award.
-She is known as an enthusiastic and passionate teacher who inspires students to implement sustainable habits into their daily lives and also into their future careers.
-Her drive to increase awareness around sustainable food played a large role in establishing the UW Farm.
-In addition to her contributions on campus, she also operates SkyRoot Farms, a 20-acre farm on south Whidbey Island that has become a source of inspiration for the community.
+Eli is a lecturer in the Program of the Environment and a 2010 recipient of the UW's Excellence in Teaching Award.
+He is known as an enthusiastic and passionate teacher who inspires students to implement sustainable habits into their daily lives and also into their future careers.
+His drive to increase awareness around sustainable food played a large role in establishing the UW Farm.
+In addition to his contributions on campus, he also operates SkyRoot Farms, a 20-acre farm on south Whidbey Island that has become a source of inspiration for the community.

 As an Associate Professor of Environmental Chemistry and Engineering in UW Tacoma’s School of Interdisciplinary Arts & Sciences, James teaches courses on environmental chemistry, pollution and public policy, and limnology.
 Outside of the classroom, he organizes Puyallup Watershed Initiative’s yearly documentary competition to raise awareness about preserving the watershed, mentors for the student-led Project Earth, and is regarded as a regional expert on freshwater lakes.
 His passion for sustainability and dedication to collaborating with students is highly regarded throughout the community, and he has previously received a Husky Green Award in 2010 along with other various teaching nominations and awards.

 Stanley is the Director of Facilities Services for the UW Tacoma campus and an avid advocate for sustainable projects in the community.
 Several key undertakings that he has been a part of include leading a sustainable design class, collaborating with students on the EPA Campus RainWorks Challenge, and implementing energy efficient lighting and Cedar Grove composting programs on campus.
 He actively involves students in all his projects and has attended the last two regional Sustainability in Higher Education Conferences to bring back new programs to campus.